YHJYH/Machine_Learning/projects/Master_Thesis/papers/Surface_Statistical_Regularities.md

 ## sec 2: the generalization ability of a machine learning model and its relation to the surface statistical regularities of the dataset.

+Claim #1: Deep CNNs are **generalizing extremely well** to an unseen test set.<br>
+Claim #2: General sensitivity to adversarial examples show that deep CNNs are **not truly capturing abstractions in the dataset**.

+key intuition: __there is actually a strong statistical relationship between image statistics and visual understanding.__

 [back](https://github.com/YHJYH/Machine_Learning/blob/main/projects/Master_Thesis/papers/111.md#content)